-For the latest news media reports on the project, check out our News page.
-This is also where you can find links to other publicly available media (e.g. documentary films) on how “emptiness” is observed and experienced around the world.
+The Related Projects page offers links to works by other researchers, artists, filmmakers, etc. – including publicly available media (e.g. documentary films) – on how “emptiness” is observed and experienced around the world.

 We will be developing the site further by adding more content, including additional blogs and other items in the languages of the study countries.
 Our hope is this website reaches beyond academia and will be accessible and user-friendly for anyone interested in the topic.